FunThomas424242/wuala.puppet/funthomas424242-wuala/README.md

 ## Description

-This module can install Karaf in a simple way.
+This module can install Wuala  in a simple way.

 Currently supports: